docarray/docarray/docs/advanced/document-store/benchmark.md

 SQLite store is omitted because SQLite is too slow to fit into the figure chart.
 ```

-AnnLite is a good choice when indexing/appending/inserting speed matters more than the speed of finding.
-Moreover, AnnLite is a local monolithic package that does not follow a client-server design, so it avoids all network overhead.

 AnnLite offers good speed in CRUD and vector search operations, but keep in mind that AnnLite is a library and does not follow a client-server design.
 This means that AnnLite operations do not include network overhead unlike other backends.
 Moreover, AnnLite is a local monolithic package and does not offer scaling.
 However, you can still scale using [Jina's scaling features](https://docs.jina.ai/how-to/scale-out/).